MetaphorData/connectors/metaphor/bigquery/lineage/README.md

 Follow the [Installation](../../../README.md) instructions to install `metaphor-connectors` in your environment (or virtualenv).
 Make sure to include either `all` or `bigquery` extra.

-To test the connector locally, change the config file to output to a local path and run the following command
+Run the following command to test the connector locally:

 ```bash
 metaphor bigquery.lineage <config_file>